The Whale God

 The Whale God (鯨神, Kujira Gami), alternatively known as Killer Whale, is a 1962 Japanese tokusatsu (kaiju) film produced by Daiei Film based on the 1961 Akutagawa Prize–winning novel of the same name by Kōichirō Uno.
 It was presumably inspired by the 1851 novel Moby-Dick by Herman Melville.

+It was the company's first kaiju film to be officially released, being simultaneously developed along with the scrapped Giant Sea Demon and Giant Sea Demon Dagora, the precursors of Giant Horde Beast Nezura which itself became a Gamera predecessor.

 Plot

 In the early Meiji era, on Hirado Island, a whaling village loses many of its men to a huge North Pacific right whale over a period of years.
 One widow raises her sons to avenge their father and grandfather's deaths, but her elder son is also killed hunting the whale.
 Her younger son, Shaki, becomes a proficient whaler and the chief harpooner of the village.
 When one of his friends - who is engaged to Shaki's sister - leaves for Nagasaki to train as a doctor, Shaki berates him, saying no man should leave the village until the Whale God is slain.

 The elder of the village promises his land, title and daughter Toyo to the man who kills the whale.
 Shaki accepts the challenge, but so does an outsider named Kishū from the Kishū region.
 After Shaki visits the elder for a private meeting in which he encourages Shaki, Toyo tells her father she doesn't want to marry Shaki.
 Her father admits that she won't have to, as the man who kills the Whale God will almost certainly be killed in the attempt.
 The villagers side with Shaki and fight Kishū a number of times, but Kishū wins every fight.
 He attempts to challenge Shaki, who always refuses to fight him, saying his only opponent is the Whale God.

 A local peasant girl named Ei is in love with Shaki and is jealous of his presumptive betrothal to Toyo.
 Shaki is not interested in either woman but is fixated on the whale.
 After watching them together, Kishū attacks and rapes Ei.
 She becomes pregnant but conceals the pregnancy from everyone.
 Shaki's mother dies, and when his doctor friend returns from Nagasaki for the funeral, he changes his mind and encourages him to leave the village with his sister.